Irregular Periods: Causes, Symptoms & When to See a Doctor

 • Sudden major cycle changes

-• Dizziness or weakness during periods
+• Dizziness or fainting

 • Fertility concerns

-• Periods lasting longer than 7 days
+• Periods lasting longer than seven days

-Healthy Lifestyle Tips to Support Regular Periods
+Healthy Lifestyle Habits That Support Regular Periods

 Maintain a Healthy Weight

-Eat a Nutrient-Rich Diet
+Eat a Nutrient-Dense Diet

-• Fruits and vegetables
+• Fruits

 • Whole grains